JulianKemmerer/PipelineC/docs/pypeline_TESTS.md

 See `docs/pypeline_sim_DESIGN.md`'s Limitations section for the full contract (including the two hard-error cases enforced by the elaborator/simulator directly).

+## Testing generated host code

+The standalone host module a build writes to `<out_dir>/host/` (see [Host-Side Generated Types](pypeline_guide.md#host-side-generated-types)) is tested in a way worth copying whenever "this artifact must work somewhere else" is the claim:

+- `inst/host_types_test.py` (`native_sim`) checks the GENERATOR.
+It runs the generated text in a **subprocess whose `sys.path` cannot reach this repo** — and which asserts `import pypeline` fails before doing anything else — then compares what that process decodes and encodes against `pypeline.type_to_bytes`/`type_from_bytes`, over random frames in both endians.
+- `inst/host_types_build_test.py` (`build_report`) checks the BUILD: it runs `pypelinec`
+  for real, lifts the file out of the output directory, and repeats that comparison on it.

+Two rules make those tests mean something, both learned by mutation-testing them:

+- Drive them with **raw random bytes, not bytes canonicalized through pypeline first**.
+A canonicalized frame already has every ragged leaf (`uint3_t`) reduced to fit, so a generator that masked such a leaf to a whole byte decodes it identically and the bug walks straight through.
+Raw bytes force each leaf's mask to discard something.
+- Compare the DECODED value field by field, not just the re-encoded bytes.
+Round-tripping inside the generated module alone passes for any self-consistent layout, including a wrong one — which is the exact failure mode (a well-formed frame of the right length, loading the wrong values) that generating the host's copy exists to prevent.

 ## Running

 ```